Free Maine Durable Power of Attorney Forms

 The form becomes legal when it is acknowledged by a notary public.
 “A power of attorney is not valid unless it is acknowledged before a notary public or other individual authorized by law to take acknowledgments” (18-C ME Rev Stat § 5-904).

-How To Write a Durable POA in Maine
+How To Write a Durable Power of Attorney Form for Maine

-The durable POA serves as the agent’s written permission to make decisions for the principal.
+The Maine Durable POA serves as the agent’s written permission to make decisions for the principal.
 This excludes healthcare-related matters.
 Here are the steps to creating one:

 1. Select an Agent